LogosHealth/MobileApp/plugins/cordova-plugin-ionic-keyboard/README.md

 #### Possible values

 - `native`: The whole native webview will be resized when the keyboard shows/hides, it will affect the `vh` relative unit.
 - `body`: Only the html `<body>` element will be resized.
-Relative units are not affected, becuase the viewport does not change.
+Relative units are not affected, because the viewport does not change.
 - `ionic`: Only the html `ion-app` element will be resized.
 Only for ionic apps.

 ```xml